 - Providing tax advice

-Teaching accounting at an accredited university or college (12 semester hours will equal one year of experience)
+Teaching accounting at an accredited university or college (12 semester hours must equal one year of experience)

 - Teaching at least two different upper-division accounting classes